williamhuichang-code/COSC480_CP/part-two-features - Task B (crash).md

     - Creating a new column instead of overwriting the original speedLimit maintains data integrity and keeps the logic clear.
 It also helps with debugging and any future changes, as the original values are preserved.
 - Seamless integration with existing logic:
     - By simply replacing usage of speedLimit with effectiveSpeedLimit in downstream code, the change was minimally invasive and required no major reworking of existing functions like print_crash_severity_report().
+[week24032025_Improvement]
+- This part is still in the process of rewriting.

 ## 3. Warn the user if no records are found
 Replace me with an outline of: